Chinese Spinach Benefits and Recipe (Yin Sai, Edible Amaranth)

 The leaves and its tender stems are the edible portions.

 In some other varieties of amaranths, they are grown and harvested for their seeds.

 These seeds are eaten like grains and because of its high nutritional value and cheap production cost, it is now claimed to be the crop of the future.

 Cleaning Chinese Spinach is easy and straightforward.
 Just wash it thoroughly to remove any dirt.
 If your Chinese Spinach came with the roots, remove them by chopping off about 2-inches above the root area, before washing.

-Leave it in a colander placed over a sink for several minutes, to dry.
-Alternatively, pat the leaves dry with kitchen or paper towel.
+Leave it in a colander placed over a sink for several minutes to dry.
+Alternatively, pat the leaves dry with a kitchen or paper towel.

 Chinese Spinach Recipe